Behavior

 Woe to the person who may challenge Amy, but even if all her defenses are unmasked, she can still play the pity card.
 Even when she admits she’s wrong, the attention is worth it.
 There is victory in defeat.

 Therein lies the difference between a person experiencing a bad hair day or mood episode and one with personality issues.
 The former are typically mortified by their out-of-character behavior (once they have settled down).
-The latter happen to be right in character.
-There is no settling down, no remorse.
+When personality comes into play, the issue is far more complex.
+There may be no settling down; the behavior in question may be part of one's default setting (though change is possible).
+Or, there may be only a small window for remorse before Amy's world once again closes in on her, overwhelms her.

 But Before We Start Judging Amy

 Clinicians need a lot more to go on than a single incident.
 Typically, they look for a pattern.
-Okay, let’s play spot the pattern with Amy: Has told mother 15 years running that she is six months from completing her doctor’s degree; Has had fights with every thesis advisor she has encountered; Says she will join an exercise program once she has finished her thesis …
+Okay, let’s play spot the pattern with Amy: Has told mom 15 years running that she is six months from submitting her novel manuscript - her friends call it the next Wuthering Heights - to a publisher; Has had fights with everyone who has tried helping her get her manuscript published; Says she will join an exercise program once she has submitted her novel…

 Yes, Amy may have issues, but her ability to manipulate and intimidate and draw attention to herself, not to mention the supreme self-confidence she exudes, are exactly the right stuff for personal success.
 If only she weren’t quite so normal she could be on the cover of People magazine.